animesh303/ShopList/ShopList/DATA_SHARING_RESTRICTION_FIXES.md

 ## Summary

-The export/import feature is now properly restricted to premium users with:
+The data sharing feature is now properly restricted to premium users with:

 1. **Complete UI Coverage**: All sharing access points have premium checks
 2. **Consistent User Experience**: Clear upgrade prompts and visual indicators